5 Days Uganda Gorillas & Wildlife Safari from Kigali

 KAZINGA CHANNEL

 Kazinga channel is comprised of two sections, the Kasenyi plains and the North Kazinga.
-The plains offer breathe taking points of sporting games, game tracking voyages, Nature walks and game drives with animals like Buffaloes, Elephants and other animals that live in the grassland thickets in the Northern Kazinga near Mweya.
+The plains offer breathtaking points for sporting games, game tracking voyages, Nature walks and game drives with animals like Buffaloes, Elephants and other animals that live in the grassland thickets in the Northern Kazinga near Mweya.

-The shores of Kazinga channel draws a number of wild animals, reptiles and birds throughout the year with the largest population of Hippopotamuses in the world plus Nile crocodiles.
-These animals can be seen well on a Boat cruise down the course of the channel and on the entrance of Lake Edward.
+The shores of Kazinga channel draws a number of wild animals, reptiles and birds throughout the year, with the largest population of Hippopotamuses in the world plus Nile crocodiles.
+These animals can be seen well on a Boat cruise down the course of the channel and at the entrance of Lake Edward.

-Boat cruise in Kazinga channel is the most rewarding, finest and most liked Launch trips in all National parks of the Country, it’s done between 11:00am to 1:00pm local time basing on the tourist preference and booking is done at Mweya Safari Lodge.
+Boat cruise in Kazinga channel is the most rewarding, finest and most liked Launch trips in all National parks of the Country, it’s done between 11:00am and 1:00pm local time based on the tourist preference and booking is done at Mweya Safari Lodge.

 Kazinga channel is 32kms long connecting lake George on the East and lake Edward on the West.
-It’s one of the important features and attraction in queen Elizabeth National Park.
-On the Eastern side of the Kazinga channel is Lake George with the depth of 2.4metres and 250km², its fed by the streams flowing from the spectacular Rwenzori Mountains just North of this Lake.
-The out flow from lake George flows through Kazinga Channel and drains west into the adjacent Lake Edward which is the main fresh water lake in Uganda that covers an area of 2,000km².
+It’s one of the important features and attractions in queen Elizabeth National Park.
+On the Eastern side of the Kazinga channel is Lake George, with a depth of 2.4 meters and 250km², its fed by the streams flowing from the spectacular Rwenzori Mountains just North of this Lake.
+The outflow from lake George flows through Kazinga Channel and drains west into the adjacent Lake Edward, which is the main freshwater lake in Uganda that covers an area of 2,000km².

 ISHASHA TREE CLIMBING LIONS